ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * All public input data to the program updating the joint state object and creating a zero-knowledge proof of correctness of the updated state object
 * A digital signature over the state content tied to a public key associated with the BPI Subject committing the state

-**[R194]** An IVSM processing an "Update State" operation MUST satisfy the following conditions to be valid
+**[R194]** An "Update State" operation MUST satisfy the following conditions to be valid
-* The submitted state object is conformant with the defined State Synchronization and Advancement Predicate
+* The submitted state object is conformant with the target IVSM's defined State Synchronization and Advancement Predicate
-* The submitted predicate unique identifier matches the predicate identifier the IVSM is based on
+* The submitted predicate unique identifier matches the predicate identifier the target IVSM is based on
-* The unique identifier of the invoking BPI Subject is in the list of authorized BPI Subjects on the IVSM
+* The unique identifier of the invoking BPI Subject is in the list of authorized BPI Subjects on the target IVSM
-* The cryptographic proof of correctness of the last joint state submitted matches the cryptographic proof of correctness of the last joint state on the IVSM
+* The cryptographic proof of correctness of the last joint state submitted matches the cryptographic proof of correctness of the last joint state on the target IVSM
 * The digital signature over the state content is valid
 * The digital signature's public key is cryptographically tied to the unique identifier of the invoking BPI Subject
-* The cryptographically secured and masked secret supplied by the invoking BPI Subject matches the one stored in the IVSM for that BPI Subject
+* The cryptographically secured and masked secret supplied by the invoking BPI Subject matches the one stored in the target IVSM for that BPI Subject

-**[R195]** For BPI Interoperability, a valid "Update State" operation that a BPI invokes MUST update the IVSM state storage according to the rules of the State Synchronization and Advancement Predicate and return the updated joint state, and its cryptographic zero-knowledge proof of correctness.
+**[R195]** For BPI Interoperability, a valid "Update State" operation that a BPI invokes MUST update the target IVSM's state storage according to the rules of the State Synchronization and Advancement Predicate and return the updated joint state, and its cryptographic zero-knowledge proof of correctness including all public inputs and required keys for proof verification.

 **Accept/Reject State Update**

-An updated joint state can only be finalized or further advanced if a pre-defined quorum of all participating BPI Subjects agrees on this new joint state on the IVSM.
+An updated joint state can only be finalized or further advanced if a pre-defined quorum of all participating BPI Subjects agrees on this new joint state on an IVSM.

 **[R196]** An IVSM after a joint state update operation has been completed MUST generate a notification to all authorized BPI Subjects with an endpoint as a URI to accept/reject a joint state update as well as the complete new joint state object.

-**[R197]** A quorum of authorized BPI Subjects MUST accept the new joint state before it is finalized by the IVSM.
+**[R197]** A quorum of authorized BPI Subjects MUST accept the new joint state before it is finalized by the requesting IVSM.

-**[R198]** The quorum required to accept or reject a joint state update on an IVSM MUST be defined in the State Synchronization and Advancement Predicate of the IVSM.
+**[R198]** The quorum required to accept or reject a joint state update on an IVSM MUST be defined in the State Synchronization and Advancement Predicate of said IVSM.

-**[R199]** The joint state object on the IVSM MUST be updated on the IVSM based on each received BPI Subject vote, either accept or reject.
+**[R199]** The joint state object on an IVSM MUST be updated on said IVSM based on each received BPI Subject vote, either accept or reject.

-**[R200]** Once the updated joint state is either accepted or rejected, the IVSM MUST
+**[R200]** Once the updated joint state is either accepted or rejected based on the defined quorum, an IVSM MUST
-* notify all BPI al result, and if the joint state has been finalized based on the rules of the State Synchronization and Advancement Predicate of the IVSM
+* notify all BPI Subjects if the joint state has been finalized based on the rules of the State Synchronization and Advancement Predicate of the IVSM
 * cryptographically seal the joint state such that no further updates to the joint state can be processed.

 **[R201]** The "Accept/Reject State Update" Operation MUST have the following properties:
-* The unique identifier of the IVSM
+* The unique identifier of the target IVSM
 * The unique identifier of the invoking BPI Subject
 * An accept or reject value
 * The cryptographically secured and masked secret supplied by the invoking BPI Subject